-Provide potable water at all times to the residential and commercial units affected by the shutdown of the water supply during construction, to the satisfaction of the Engineer.
+Always provide potable water to the residential and commercial units affected by the shutdown of the water supply during construction, to the satisfaction of the Engineer.

 Connect the proposed watermain to the existing watermains, complete in every respect.

 1. PETROLATUM AND PETROLEUM COATING SYSTEMS